upday/snowplow-java-tracker-wrapper/README.md

 You have to send events from a Java/kotlin Application to Snowplow.
 Maybe you have to do this from several services.
 In order to not implement and configure the [Snowplow Java Tracker](https://github.com/snowplow/snowplow/wiki/Java-Tracker) several times you can use this wrapper instead.
+This also provides retry mechanism for failed snowplow events.
+By default it retries for 5 times before calling the failure callback.

 ### How to use